-8. G. is a lesbian woman from Nigeria.
+10. G. is a lesbian woman from Nigeria.
 She speaks English and lives in Chicago, Illinois.
-G. is in the US on an F-1 visa and is looking to apply for asylum affirmatively.
-Her affirmative asylum application must be received by USCIS by August 16, 2023, although she may qualify for an exception to this if she remains in status as a student.
+USCIS must receive her affirmative asylum application by August 16, 2023.
 (23-0161614).

 G. started identifying herself as lesbian at 14 when she had a crush on another girl at school.
 They had a secret relationship because they were too afraid of what would happen to them if anyone found out.
 G. did not have another relationship in Nigeria out of fear and said that when she came to the US, she thought, "LGBT people are real, it's not just me."
 Here in the US, G. would like to explore a relationship, but everything is still new for her.
 G. expresses fear that if she had to return to Nigeria, she would never be able to be herself and if outed she fears beating, imprisonment, and death.
 USCIS must receive G.'s asylum application by August 16, 2023.